 >> Here’s one of my most popular articles on finding a good USP

 If you haven’t thought about those aspects, you’re likely wasting time and money having a logo designed and plastering it on your business cards, packaging, website, etc.

 For help setting up or determining the key elements your brand should be built on, sign up for my FREE 5-day email challenge BEAT LAST YEAR’S SALES.

-Don’t underestimate the power of a brand, there’s a lot of important elements that go into it.
+Don’t underestimate the power of a brand, there are a lot of important elements that go into it.

 Once you have clearly defined your brand, then you can work on branding.

-When I ran my handmade business, I didn’t want to risk losing a single sale, so I said yes to everything.
+When I started my handmade business, I didn’t want to risk losing a single sale, so I said yes to everything.